fiskl-accounting/help-docs/docs/Core-Features/Quotes/sending-quotes.md

 HTML-formatted emails provided by Fiskl that:

 - Respect the quote's language setting
-- Can be customized with an email logo set in Templates and Brands
+- Can be customized with an email logo set in Templates and brands
 - Use your quote template's primary header color for branding consistency

 #### Custom emails

-Create unique, company-specific messages in [Templates and Brands](../../Settings-Configurations/templates-and-brands#custom-emails) for various scenarios.
+Create unique, company-specific messages in [Templates and brands](../../Settings-Configurations/templates-and-brands#custom-emails) for various scenarios.

 <details>